How to Project Manage an Office Move

 Pack & Label

 As moving day approaches, you should start packing.
-Packing order should be from least used to most used.
+The packing order should be from least used to most used.
 To make this overwhelming task easier, divide it into three steps.
 In the first step, pack the things you have but rarely––if ever––use.

 In the next step, pack items that are sometimes used, but you can manage without them in a pinch.
 Finally, pack the most crucial and important items you use every day.
 These should be packed last and opened first.